22 Fun Things to Do in Edinburgh on a Rainy Day

 18. Bowling

-The movies Grease 2 and Drive just made a baby and named it Lane 7.
+The movies Grease 2 and Drive made a baby named Lane 7.

 Think neon lights, graffiti, dirty burgers, cocktails and Gen Z and you are in the right lane.
 Boom boom.